efortuna/temporal-breakfast-java/README.md

-# Temporalmental Chef: An illustration of Sagas with Temporal, by generating bad recipes
+# Compensating Transactions: A silly illustration of the Compensating Transaction pattern in Temporal

 ## Build the project